InMediCode/sram-axs-charger/README.md

 ### Preparation
 Before starting the conversion, ensure your workspace is properly set up:

-1. Set up soldering station at appropriate temperature
+1. Set up the soldering station at the appropriate temperature
-2. Prepare hot plate / hot air soldering station
+2. Prepare the hot plate/hot air soldering station
 3. Have flux, soldering wire, and cleaning supplies ready
 4. Ensure proper ventilation for soldering work